toitware/npm-packages/README.md

 This will build the files to `dist/` which is not checked in.
 The CI pipeline will build it by itself, and take care of testing and publishing.

+Checkout the [Publish a new version](#publish-a-new-version) section to see how you get your package published.

 ## Testing

 ### Using it in your project